shawtan/notes/COMP3278notes.md

 - Slow access time
 - Read using read-write heads
 - Has many platters, each with two surfaces of information with many tracks
-- Tracks are divided into sectores
+- Tracks are divided into sectors
+- Number of Cylinders = number of tracks per surface
+- Blocks consist of multiple consecutive sectors
 - Read time:
     1. Seek: Position read-write head to the right track
     2. Rotation: Spin disk to position data area
     3. Transfer data: Read and transfer the data

-### Magnetic Tap
+### Magnetic Tape
 - Used for backup
 - Slow, non-volatile, cheap